-Clinical trials for colorectal cancer test new treatment options including drug therapy, surgery, radiation and combination procedures.
-There are also clinical trials that test new screening methods for early detection and prevention, clinical trials that research ways to prevent cancer recurrence and there are even clinical trials that try to identify ways of reducing side effects of cancer treatment.
+Colorectal cancer clinical trials test new treatment options including drug therapy, surgery, radiation, and combination procedures.
+There are also clinical trials that test new screening methods for early detection and prevention, clinical trials that research ways to prevent cancer recurrence, and there are even clinical trials that try to identify ways of reducing side effects of cancer treatment.

 Clinical trial participation is voluntary and patients can withdraw from a trial at any time if they choose to do so.
 Before joining a trial, the participant must sign an informed consent.
 This is a detailed document with all the trial information.
 Patients often participate in clinical trials because they hope a new treatment will benefit them or they want to contribute to the future of medicine and help find cures.
 Most clinical trials require a patient to qualify or be eligible to participate, based on specific medical criteria.